-Overview of Compensation Framework
+Overview of 2022 Compensation Framework

-Our executive compensation program is designed to motivate and reward exceptional performance while seeking to align the interests of our NEOs and shareholders.
-The primary individual components of our executive compensation program are (i) annual base salary, (ii) short-term incentives, including annual cash-based and equity-based incentives, and (iii) long-term equity incentives.
+Our 2022 executive compensation program is designed to motivate and reward exceptional performance while seeking to align the interests of our NEOs and shareholders.
+The primary individual components of our executive compensation program are (i) annual base salary, (ii) short-term incentives, including annual incentives, and (iii) long-term equity incentives.